camunda/camunda-docs-cawemo/content/user-guide/milestones.md

 When dragging and dropping a BPMN or DMN XML file into the diagram view, new milestones are created automatically.

-## Diffing (Enterprise Only)
+## Diffing

-With the enterprise license, milestones of BPMN diagrams can be compared visually.
+Milestones of BPMN diagrams can be compared visually.
 By enabling the diffing feature, the currently selected milestone will be compared to its predecessor.

 The differences that are highlighted are only those that affect the execution of the BPMN process.
 Pure visual changes like position changes are not highlighted.

-## Related Diagrams (Enterprise Only)
+## Related Diagrams

-With the enterprise license and the [Camunda Platform Engine](../../technical-guide/integrations/engine/) or the [Camunda Modeler](../../technical-guide/integrations/modeler/) integration, various BPMN diagrams of the same process might exist within Cawemo.
+With the [Camunda Platform Engine](../../technical-guide/integrations/engine/) or the [Camunda Modeler](../../technical-guide/integrations/modeler/) integrations, various BPMN diagrams of the same process might exist within Cawemo.
 All diagrams that are detected as being the same process are shown as related diagrams and can be navigated to via the milestone view.

 The currently selected milestone can also be compared visually against such a related diagram.
 When the diffing feature is enabled, first a milestone needs to be selected and then a related diagram.